D3M-Research-Group/odtlearn/README.md

 wget -nH https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew
 chmod u+x coinbrew
-bash coinbrew fetch Cbc@master --no-prompt bash ./coinbrew build Cbc@stable/2.10
+bash coinbrew fetch Cbc@master --no-prompt bash coinbrew build Cbc@stable/2.10

 export DYLD_LIBRARY_PATH=/PATH/TO/CBC/dist/lib
-export PMIP_CBC_LIBRARY=/PATH/TO/CBC/dist/lib/libCbc.dylib
+export PMIP_CBC_LIBRARY=/PATH/TO/CBC/dist/lib/PLATFORM_SPECIFIC_SHARED_LIB
 ```

 The last two steps are critical for ensuring that ODTlearn (through Python-MIP) uses the correct CBC binary.
-We suggest adding the last two lines to your `.zshrc` or `.bashrc` file.
+For Windows and MacOS the shared library name is `libCbc.dll` and `libCbc.dylib`, respectively.
+For Linux, the shared library name is `libCbcSolver.so`.
+To ensure that the environment variables persist, we suggest adding the last two lines to your `.zshrc` or `.bashrc` file.